 Is that a bird’s nest or is it spaghetti?
 Have you ever asked that question when looking into a IT wiring closet?

-At some point in your tenure as a trusted IT service provider, you’ve likely been asked to inventory a network and create a network topology diagram.
+At some point in your tenure as a network manager, you’ve likely been asked to inventory a network and create a network topology diagram.

 Let’s face it—nobody likes documentation.
 It’s a pain to build and a pain to maintain.
 But we need it.
 Network topology visualization is crucial to effectively managing a network.

-Here are four times when a real-time map of a client’s network can save your team a ton of time, money, and client good will.
+Here are four times when a real-time map of the network can save you a ton of time and money while building good will.

 You’re growing again.
 That’s great!
-It’s a sign your MSP is doing the right things: increasing your client count, increasing your managed device count.
+It’s a sign your company is doing the right things.

 But bringing a new staff member up to speed is no small feat.
-Not only do new hires have to learn a new company and new culture, they also need contextual and technical data about all the clients they’ll be touching.
+Not only do new hires have to learn a new company and new culture, they also need contextual and technical data about the networks they’ll be touching.

-Your most tenured folks know your clients’ networks well.
-They’ve probably been on site many times.
-They may have even set up the network!
+Your most tenured folks know the networks you manage well.
+They may have even set them up!
 But how do you transfer that wealth of data from one brain to another?

-A real-time network topology map gives immediate context to any staff member.
-They’ll be able to see at a glance exactly what gear a client is using, how the network is wired and configured, and how devices performing.
+A real-time network topology map gives immediate context to any new team member.
+They’ll be able to see at a glance exactly what gear the network is using, how the network is wired and configured, and how devices performing.

 - Diagnosing basic connectivity problems

-You get a call at the help desk: Your biggest client is also growing.
-Their management team has been moving desks around to accommodate the growth.
+You get a call at the help desk: Your largest office is also growing.
+The management team has been moving desks around to accommodate the growth.
 Naturally, while moving desks around, they unplugged all the Ethernet cables and moved all the VoIP phones—and didn’t track any of it.

 At one of the new desks, they’ve plugged a user’s computer and phone back into an Ethernet jack.
-But there’s a problem: The computer works but the phone doesn’t.
+Now there’s a problem: The computer works but the phone doesn’t.